KhalidRajan/KhalidRajan/README.md

 🔨 I build software applications with Python, JavaScript, Java, MySQL, and MongoDb.

-📫 Please feel free to contact me khalidrajan14@gmail.com and connect with me on LinkedIn!
+📫 Please feel free to contact me at khalidrajan14@gmail.com and connect with me on LinkedIn!

 <!---
 KhalidRajan/KhalidRajan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.